Just a little story I did a while back, taking place within the HITMAN universe if you like it, I shall do another. (don’t worry, it’s short )

 The auction dragged on, and state secrets were sold with startling ease, one after another.
-Policy proposals, access codes, power grid vulnerabilities - even the secrets of individuals were being exchanges with the tap of a screen.
+Policy proposals, access codes, power grid vulnerabilities - even the secrets of individuals were being exchanged with the tap of a screen.

 Eventually, it was Grigore’s turn.